vednp/dopekicks/README.md

    - Create a [Stripe](https://stripe.com/) account.
    - Obtain your API keys.
-   - Add created API key in .env file at root of the project.
+   - Create .env file at root of the project and add generated API key in it.

 5. Run the application: